Search

 Email coach

-Former NCAA All-American, two-time ASUN Player of the Year and National Pro Fastpitch star Shellie Robinson was named the seventh head coach in Stetson University softball history on Monday, July 26, 2021 and enters her second season leading the Hatters during the 2023 season.
+Former NCAA All-American, two-time ASUN Player of the Year and National Pro Fastpitch star Shellie Cousins was named the seventh head coach in Stetson University softball history on Monday, July 26, 2021 and enters her third season leading the Hatters during the 2023 season.

-The third youngest head coach in Division I during the 2022 season, Robinson, 28, poured her passion and energy into guiding her hometown team during her first season as head coach, after serving the past two seasons (2020-21) as an assistant coach to Frank Griffin, who retired in May 2921 following a 25-year career with the Hatters.
+The third youngest head coach in Division I during the 2022 season, Cousins, 28, poured her passion and energy into guiding her hometown team during her first season as head coach, after serving the past two seasons (2020-21) as an assistant coach to Frank Griffin, who retired in May 29, 2021 following a 25-year career with the Hatters.

 The 2022 Hatters also started the ASUN season strong, winning their first two league series for the first time since 2015 and registered its first three-game sweep of a league opponent - over Florida Gulf Coast April 9-10, 2022 - since 2015 as well, April 18-19, 2015 versus Northern Kentucky.
 Stetson then finished the regular season with a 7-6 come-back win at Liberty on May 6, handing the Flames (the ASUN regular-season and tournament champions) their lone conference loss of the year.